Pointyepic/econio/README.md

 # Creative Economic Project: Econ.io

 Econ.io is an online multiplayer game where players are nations that compete against each other to achieve the highest possible GDP.
-The game uses Node.JS, along with HTML and CSS.
+The game uses Node.JS and Socket.io, along with HTML and CSS.

 Economics concepts covered:
 GDP/Full Employment GDP